Sam Houston State University

 - The total number of businesses submitting bids or proposals relating to the issuance of bonds by the board under this chapter and to the items to be financed by those bonds.

-Strategy – Historically Underutilized Businesses (HUB) Advocacy Program; Sam Houston State University is a residential state supported institution, providing both undergraduate and graduate education through five doctoral programs.
-The University is organized into six colleges: College of Fine Arts and Mass Communication (COFAMC), College of Sciences (COS), College of Business Administration, The College of Education and Applied Sciences, The College of Criminal Justice, and The College of Humanities and Social Sciences (CHSS) and College of Sciences (COS) and College of Health Sciences (COHS).
-The University offers seventy-nine bachelors, fifty-four masters, and five doctoral programs.
+Strategy – Historically Underutilized Businesses (HUBs) Advocacy Program; Sam Houston State University is a residential state supported institution, providing both undergraduate and graduate education through six doctoral programs.
+The University is organized into six colleges: College of Fine Arts and Mass Communication (COFAMC), College of Sciences (COS), College of Business Administration (COBA), College of Education (COE), College of Criminal Justice (CJ), College of Humanities and Social Sciences (CHSS) and College of Sciences (COS) and College of Health Sciences (COHS).
+The University offers seventy-nine bachelors, fifty-four masters, and six doctoral programs.

 Procurement opportunities include supplies, materials, services, equipment, construction contracting, and professional services.
 Sam Houston State University is committed to both in “the letter and spirit” to make a Good Faith Effort to assist HUBs in the procurement process in accordance Government Code 2161.003 (Agency Rules) and the goals and rules established in Texas Administrative Code Title 34, Part 1, Chapter 20, Subchapter B (HUB Program-Rules).